rootasjey/unsplasharp/README.md

 ### Instanciate a new client

-It's necessary to instanciate a new client with at least an application id to start making requests.
+It's necessary to instanciate a new client with at least an application ID to start making requests.

 ```csharp
 var client = new Client("YOUR_APPLICATION_ID");